samaratrilling/declass/examples/vw_helpers.md

     'doc_tokens.vw', 'doc_tokens_filtered.vw', doc_id_list=doc_id_to_keep)
 ```

-Now run `vw`.
+Now run VW.

 ```
 rm -f *cache
 vw --lda 5 --cache_file ddrs.cache --passes 10 -p prediction.dat --readable_model topics.dat --bit_precision 16 doc_tokens_filtered.vw
 ```
-It is very important that the bit precision for vw, set with `--bit_precision 16` is greater than or equal to `sff.bit_precision_required`.
-If you don't then the hash values used by `vw` will not match up with the tokens stored in `sff.id2token`.
+It is very important that the bit precision for VW, set with `--bit_precision 16` is greater than or equal to `sff.bit_precision_required`.
+If you don't then the hash values used by VW will not match up with the tokens stored in `sff.id2token`.

 ### Step 2b:  Filter "on the fly" using a saved `sff`